 - USCG regulations require vessels over 400 gross tons to have spill response approvals in their Vessel Response Plan for all U.S. Captain of The Port Zones that the vessel will transit, operate in or make a port call.
 The Port Zone extends to the 200 nautical mile limit of the US Exclusive Economic Zone.

 - Oil spill removal capabilities in Western Alaska do not meet national planning criteria.
-Alaska is enormous, remote and with limited infrastructure making it virtually impossible for vessel operators to develop spill response plans using the national planning criteria specified in 33 CFR 155.
+Alaska is enormous, remote and with limited infrastructure making it challenging for vessel operators to develop spill response plans using the national planning criteria specified in 33 CFR 155.
 The Coast Guard recognizes this challenge and created an option known as Alternative Planning Criteria (APC).

 Western Alaska APC

 - The Network was organized as a nonprofit corporation to develop APC that addresses Alaska’s unique situation and propose them to the USCG for approval.
-The APC, which provide for a combination of risk reduction measures, response capabilities and oil spill removal equipment, was approved by the USCG in 2013.
+The Non-Tank APC, which provide for a combination of risk reduction measures, response capabilities and oil spill removal equipment, was approved by the USCG in 2013.